NTBBloodbath/norgolith/README.md

 ### Nix Package

-You can build package yourself with the flake.
+You can add norgolith to your NixOS configuration with flakes

-Example for NixOS flake:
+Minimal flake.nix for a NixOS configuration:

 ```nix
 {